This post may contain affiliate links. I may receive commissions for purchases made through links in this post.

 - You can buy a compost tumbler—-> Head here to see my favorites.

-- You can start your own pile in your backyard—-> Here is my favorite book about backyard composting.
+- You can start your own pile in your backyard (I think this is the best easy way to get started with compost)—-> Here is my favorite book about backyard composting.

-- You can make a worm bin—-> Make your own with these steps.
+- You can make your own compost bin by making a worm bin—-> Make your own with these steps.

 - You can compost meat and dairy with soldier flies—–> Buy a soldier fly composting bin here.